Command Line Reference

 execute-change-set

 Executes an already created change-set.
-See deploy
+See deploy above for switches

 and other behaviour.